AdvancedCustomFields/acf-example-field-type/README.md

     include_once __DIR__ . '/acf-FIELD-NAME/init.php';
     ```

-5. You should now see your new field type in the “Field Type” list when you add a new field.
+You should now see your new field type in the “Field Type” list when you add a new field.

+## Customization

-6. Edit `init.php` to pass your plugin or theme details to the field class.
+- Edit `init.php` to pass your plugin or theme details to the field class.
 This makes sure the field's CSS and JS load correctly.
-7. Change your field type's settings and behavior by editing `class-PREFIX-acf-field-FIELD-NAME.php`.
+- Change your field type's settings and behavior by editing `class-PREFIX-acf-field-FIELD-NAME.php`.
-8. Edit or remove `field.css` to control the field's appearance when edited by publishers (e.g. on post editor screens).
+- Edit or remove `field.css` to control the field's appearance when edited by publishers (e.g. on post editor screens).
-9. Edit or remove `field.js` to adjust the field's behavior when edited by publishers.
+- Edit or remove `field.js` to adjust the field's behavior when edited by publishers.

 If you remove `field.css` or `field.js`, be sure to also remove the `wp_enqueue` calls in `class-PREFIX-acf-field-FIELD-NAME.php`.

+Refer to the [acf_field class](https://github.com/AdvancedCustomFields/acf/blob/master/includes/fields/class-acf-field.php) for information about available methods to override.